-COVID-19 and the ongoing fallout from it — remote teams, changing budgets, new family dynamics — are competing for your attention, but don’t let your journey map collect dust right now.
+COVID-19 and the ongoing fallout from it — workers in and out of the office, changing budgets, disrupted supply chains — are competing for your attention, but don’t let your journey map collect dust right now.
 It’s one of the most useful tools you have in your customer experience toolbox at this moment.

 Why Journey Maps Matter Now More Than Ever

 Customer Journey Maps are a great resource, especially in times of change like these.
 Consider how you can use a journey map to understand how your customers experience your brand:

 - To find points of friction for your customers so that you can reduce the effort for them